SouthGreenPlatform/VcfHunter/README.md

 *Output:*\
  **\*\_filt.vcf:** a filtered vcf file based on passed options.
 <br><br>

+### vcf2allPropAndCov.py

+This program perform two things based on a vcf.
+1) It plots for an accession, the allele coverage alongs its chromosomes.
+2) It identify, based on known ancestral accessions in the vcf, the alleles specific to each groups and plot the alleles proportion at a site in the accession along chromosomes.

+*Options:*

+    --conf: Conf file containing vcf location (one per chromosome or a single vcf for all chromosomes),
+	--origin: A 2 column file containing accession name (col1), origin/group (Col2),
+	--acc: Accession to work with,
+	--ploidy: Accession ploidy (integer),
+	--NoMiss: No missing data are allowed in accessions used to attribute alleles to group,
+	--all: Allele should be present in all accessions of the group.

+*Output:*\
+ **\*\Cov.png:** a png file presenting SNP coverage along the chromosomes.\
+ **\*\Ratio.png:** a png file presenting ancestral allele proportion at a site along the chromosomes.\
+ **\*\_AlleleOriginAndRatio.tab:** a tabulated file repporting for each sites were an ancestral allele has been attributed, its origin and the proportion of reads supporting this allele.
+This files contains chromosome (col1), position (col2), allele (col3), ancestral origin (col4) and allele ratio (col5).\
+ **\*\_stats.tab:** a tabulated file repporting various statistics on the alleles of the accession.
+<br><br>

+### vcf2allPropAndCovByChr.py

+This program perform two things based on a vcf.
+1) It plots for a chromosome of all accessions in a vcf, the allele coverage alongs its chromosomes.
+2) It identify,based on known ancestral accessions in the vcf, the alleles specific to each groups and plot the alleles proportion at a site along chromosomes for all accessions.

+*Options:*

+    --conf: Conf file containing vcf location (one per chromosome or a single vcf for all chromosomes),
+	--origin: A 2 column file containing accession name (col1), origin/group (Col2),
+	--ploidy: Accession ploidy (integer).
+If not all accessions have the same ploidy, this is not a problem.
+This ploidy information is only used to draw vertical lines in the coverage plot that help to identify ploidy change,
+	--NoMiss: No missing data are allowed in accessions used to attribute alleles to group,
+	--all: Allele should be present in all accessions of the group,
+	--acc: Accession to work with.
+If ignored, all accessions in the vcf will be used.
+Else accessions should be separated by ",",
+	--prefix: Prefix for output files.
+[Default: RatioAndCov]

+*Output:*\
+ **prefix\_chromosomeN\_X\_Cov.png:** X png files presenting SNP coverage along chromosomeN.\
+ **prefix\_chromosomeN\_X\_Ratio.png:** X png files presenting ancestral allele proportion at a site along chromosomeN.
+<br><br>

 ### vcf2pop.1.0.py

 This program will select markers for genetical mapping